nplan/gym-line-follower/README.md

  Where ```nb_checkpoints``` is number of track checkpoints (500), ```track_error``` is distance between follower bot center of rotation and the closes point on track, ```max_track_error``` is maximum allowed *track_error*.

- At each step a value of 0.2 is deducted from reward to encourage quick completion of the track.
+ At each step a value of 0.2 is subtracted from reward to encourage quick completion of the track.

+ If the episode finishes before the track is complete, a reward of -100 is given.

  ## Customized environments